Vietnam LLC | Setting Up a Company in Vietnam

 You can do this all yourself, or you can pay and have it done for you, no worries, no hassle, hands off.
 Shoot me a message using that green button and I’ll connect you to my lawyer there.
 Please, only serious inquiries.

 I’ve heard accounts from people that it takes over 3 months to set up a company, and even then you are lucky.
 The official time to wait is at least 45 days – unless you know the right people.
-Lawyer and accountants, I can connect you directly.
+Lawyers and accountants, I can connect you with directly.

 I’ve talked about this before – your network is your most valuable asset.
 It doesn’t matter what you know – it matters who you know, and who knows you.

 The network you connect to is a huge benefit of joining the Flag Theory community and the group of exciting international entrepreneurs as a PT Member, or if you just want to get started, check out the passport book.

 When you get started, you’ll receive a full course on incorporation written by myself and several ex-pat CPAs firms from America.
 You’ll also get a book on second citizenship and detailed information on countries where you can legally obtain a second passport.